CompuIves/excalidraw/README.md

 Read the latest news and updates on our [blog](https://blog.excalidraw.com).
 A good start is to see all the updates of [One Year of Excalidraw](https://blog.excalidraw.com/one-year-of-excalidraw/).

+## Getting Started

+To run Excalidraw, you can run `yarn start`.
+This will open [http://localhost:3000](http://localhost:3000) where you can play with Excalidraw.

+We recommend to start out in [excalidraw-app/index.tsx](./src/components/App.tsx:466-476).

 ## Supporting Excalidraw

 If you like the project, you can become a sponsor at [Open Collective](https://opencollective.com/excalidraw).